You are given the root of a binary tree. Your task is to determine whether the tree is height-balanced.

 Each node is visited once, and at each node we do constant work.

-is the number of nodes. - Space Complexity:
+So time is O(N), whereNis the number of nodes. - Space Complexity:

 The space is due to recursion depth.
 In the worst case (skewed tree), it can be O(N).